 Generic Name: trastuzumab (Intravenous route)

-Trastuzumab can result in subclinical and clinical cardiac failure, with greatest risk when administered concurrently with anthracyclines.
+Trastuzumab can result in subclinical and clinical cardiac failure, with greatest risk and severity when administered concurrently with anthracyclines.
 Evaluate cardiac function prior to and during treatment.
 Discontinue trastuzumab in patients receiving adjuvant therapy and withhold trastuzumab for a clinically significant decrease in left ventricular function.
 Serious and fatal infusion reactions and pulmonary toxicity may occur during or within 24 hours after administration.
 Discontinue trastuzumab if signs of anaphylaxis, angioedema, interstitial pneumonitis, or acute respiratory distress syndrome are noted.
 Exposure during pregnancy can result in oligohydramnios, in some cases complicated by pulmonary hypoplasia, skeletal abnormalities, and neonatal death.
 Advise patients of these risks and the need for effective contraception .

 Commonly used brand name(s)